-Reason for Standard: ICS 0025 allows for duplication of codes when one is HADx and the other is not a
+Reason for Standard: ICS 0025 allows for duplication of codes when one is HADx and the other is not a same site and stage.

 HADx.
 This is the only reason where duplication of diagnoses codes is permitted.
+January 2020 - example added to show double coding for pressure injuries of